aostruszka/nonrec-make/Readme.txt

 -8<---------------------------

 There are "reserved" variables that you should not modify.
 Most notably:
-- $(d) is the directory of the current Rules.mk
+- $(d) is the directory of the current Rules.mk [see note 2]
 - $(TOP) is the top level directory of the project tree
 - $(MK) is the directory where the included *.mk makefiles are For the full list you have to take a look at the makefiles in mk directory (e.g. in the skel.mk there are macros 'include_subdir_rules', 'save_vars', 'tgt_rule' and 'skeleton' which you should not change [1]).

+Going back to the Rules.mk.
+Normally wildcards in variable assignments are not expanded in make but this make system detects wildcards in SRCS and expands them (both in directory of the Rules.mk and its SRCS_VPATH subdirectories - see below what SRCS_VPATH is used for).
+Thus you can simply say in Rules.mk:

+SRCS := *.c

-Going back to the Rules.mk - you can use the wildcards but you should do that as follows:
+Of course you can use the built in make wildcards but you should do that as follows:

 SRCS := $(notdir $(wildcard $(d)/*.c))